yaya-soumah/freelance-platform-api/README.md

 # Freelance Gig Platform API

-This is a **Freelance Gig Platform API**.
+This is my **Freelance Gig Platform API**.
 It’s a Django thing with WebSockets for bidding, fake payments, and some rep scoring.

 ## What’s It Do?
 - Bidding in real-time with WebSockets.